AdobeDocs/acrobat-services-learn.en/help/usecases/legal.md

 The functions save the transformed PDF documents in the views/output directory, where you can download them to your PC.

 You can also preview the transformed PDF file using the free PDF Embed API.
-Using PDF Embed API, you can generate Adobe credentials [here](https://www.adobe.com/go/dcsdks_credentials) (different from your Acrobat Services credentials) and register allowed domains to access the API.
+Using PDF Embed API, you can generate Adobe credentials [here](https://www.adobe.com/go/dcsdks_credentials) (different from your [!DNL Acrobat Services] credentials) and register allowed domains to access the API.
 Follow the process and generate PDF Embed API credentials for your application.
 You can also check out the demonstration [here](https://documentcloud.adobe.com/view-sdk-demo/index.html#/view/FULL_WINDOW/Bodea%20Brochure.pdf), from which you can easily generate codes to get you started quickly.

 Back to the application, create list.hbs and preview.hbs files in the view folder of your application and paste the code snippet below into the list.hbs and preview.hbs files, respectively.